 The Excel Dproduct function calculates the product of a field (column) in a database for selected records, that satisfy user-specified criteria.

-where the arguments are shown in the table below:
+where the arguments are listed in the table below:

 |database||-||A range of cells containing the database.
 The top row of the database should specify the field names.|